Mariah CollinsPartner, Boston

 Mariah Collins is a partner in The Bridgespan Group’s Boston office.
 Mariah lead’s Bridgespan’s Measurement, Evaluation, and Learning Area of Expertise and co-leads the Public Health Area of Expertise.
 She has experience working with philanthropists, donor collaboratives, foundations, nonprofits, and impact investors.

-With her philanthropy clients, including the Bill and Melinda Gates Foundation, the Robert Wood Johnson Foundation, and the Steven and Alexandra Cohen Foundation, Mariah helped to strengthen operations, set grantmaking priorities (including big bets), determine impact targets, and identify potential grantees.
+With her philanthropy clients, including the Bill and Melinda Gates Foundation, the Robert Wood Johnson Foundation, and the Steven and Alexandra Cohen Foundation, Mariah helped to design high-impact strategies (including many big bets), strengthen operations, set grantmaking priorities, determine impact targets, and identify potential grantees.

 Mariah’s nonprofit clients include Compass Working Capital, East Boston Neighborhood Health Center, Nurse-Family Partnership, and the National Council for Mental Wellbeing.
 With these clients, she has primarily focused on growth strategy and measurement.
 Mariah recently published an article on how Nonprofits can Incorporate Equity into their Measurement, Evaluation, and Learning.